bencoveney/dotnet-container/README.md

 The following environment variables are currently configured:

 - `./ui/.env`
+  - `API_PROTOCOL` - The protocol for reaching the API, used by NGINX for proxying.
   - `API_HOST` - The location (host name) of the API, used by NGINX for proxying.
   - `API_PORT` - The location (port) of the API, used by NGINX for proxying.
   - `API_PATH` - The path for requests to the API, used by NGINX for proxying.